afnanfdz/woven-wiki-cs225/documents/proposal.md

 By end of Week 2 (Nov 13): Conceptualize a method to store and track search paths; implement breadth-first search with path tracking

-By end of Week 3 (Nov 20): Implement a shortest-path algorithm (Djikstra's or Floyd-Warshall)
+We won't consider the fall break as an official 'week' for work plans, but some of the group expects to get a lot done within that time.

-By end of Week 4 (Nov 27): Implement a 'complex' algorithm for better searching or something else that can be done with this data
+By end of Week 4 (Nov 27): Implement a shortest-path algorithm (Djikstra's or Floyd-Warshall)

-By end of Week 5 (Dec 4): "Spare time" if plans above take longer than expected
+By end of Week 5 (Dec 4): Implement a 'complex' algorithm for better searching or something else that can be done with this data

 By Deadline (Dec 8): Submission!